MiddletonRobotics/FRCMinotaur2019/README.md

 # FRCMinotaur2019
 Private repo for 2019 Team 1369 code.
 ### DELETE THE FOLDER FOR THE OLD REPO BEFORE CLONING THIS ONE
+To open this project in VS Code click File/Open Workspace and select FRCMinotaur2019.code-workspace

 ## Setup
 To use with git bash, choose a folder to clone into, then run: